bfowle/talaria/talaria-storage/README.md

 - **Format Detection**: Automatic format detection and serialization
 - **I/O Operations**: Efficient file and network I/O

-**Important**: This module does NOT contain business logic traits like `ChunkStorage`, `DeltaStorage`, etc. These traits have been moved to `talaria-sequoia` to maintain proper architectural layering and avoid circular dependencies.
+**Important**: This module does NOT contain business logic traits like `ChunkStorage`, `DeltaStorage`, etc. These traits have been moved to `talaria-herald` to maintain proper architectural layering and avoid circular dependencies.

 ### Key Features